andycroll/andycroll.com/_posts/2021/2021-03-08-turn-off-the-bits-of-rails-you-dont-use.md

 You can see the individual componnent gems as directories in the [`rails/rails` repo on github](https://github.com/rails/rails).

-There has been a continual process of adding, new, useful libraries to Rails ever since it's release.
+There has been a continual process of adding new, useful libraries to Rails ever since its release.
 Things like Action Cable in Rails 5.
 Despite the addition of large new sub-frameworks there remains a focus on modularity since [Merb was merged into Rails](https://yehudakatz.com/2008/12/23/rails-and-merb-merge/) in version 3.
 (This was big Ruby news at the time!)

 ## Instead of ...